Approximate Quantum Compiling for Quantum Simulation: A Tensor Network based approach: Introduction

 The structure of this work is as follows: in section \ref{background} we review the classical and quantum time evolution algorithms based on Trotterization as well as a brief introduction to Matrix Product States and how they are used in this work.
 In section \ref{sec:algorithm} we describe the $AQCtensor$ algorithm, leaving some details to the appendix.
-In section \ref{sec:results} we present the results of our approach - see Figure \ref{fig:results} where the performance of the optimized circuits are compared with standard Trotterized circuits.
+In section \ref{sec:results} we present the results of our approach applied to spin chains with $100$ qubits - see Figure \ref{fig:results} where the performance of the optimized circuits are compared with standard Trotterized circuits.
+We discuss the application of the method to models in higher dimensions and with longer range interactions in Appendix \ref{app:beyond_1D} - see Figures \ref{fig:long_range_fid} and \ref{fig:long_range_convergence}.
 We conclude in section \ref{sec:discussion} with a discussion of extensions of this work and how it can be combined with other methods.